DirtyDabe23/public_Configs_Misc/# The Creed of Pi Lambda Phi Fraternity.md

     - That without those contributions, we are without worth.
     - ***It is our deeds that make us.***

-***“That no Society of Men can flourish unless Members of that Society are endowed the Opportunities and Privileges of Freedom.”***
+***Original:	“That no Society of Men can flourish unless Members of that Society are endowed the Opportunities and Privileges of Freedom.”***
 - Commentary:
     - If society did not give all people freedom, it would result in a stagnant society.
     - Through learning from our mistakes, and the mistakes of others we achieve personal and universal growth.